Shin Ye-eun: 2022–present: Rising popularity and leading roles

+In 2022, Shin made a special appearance in the original TVING drama Yumi's Cells 2.
+Later in July, she joined the Bubble for Actors platform.
 Later in November 2022, Shin appeared in the drama Revenge of Others, which aired on the Disney+ platform.
 In the drama, she portrayed the main character Ok Chan-mi, a high school shooting athlete who investigates her twin brother's death and seeks revenge.
 For her performance in the Revenge of Others, she won Best New Actress – Television at the 2nd Blue Dragon Series Awards.

 A month later in the same year, Shin was cast in The Glory as the younger version of Park Yeon-jin, the main antagonist of the story who persistently bullies the young Mun Dong-eun (portrayed by Jung Ji-so).
 With 380.38 million hours watched, The Glory ranked seventh among the all-time most popular non-English television series on Netflix.

-In 2024, Shin was cast in tvN's historical musical drama, Jeong Nyeon, portraying the role of Heo Yeong-seo.
+In 2024, Shin was cast in tvN's historical musical drama, Jeongnyeon: The Star Is Born portraying the role of Heo Yeong-seo, a national theater actress and rival of the title character.
+For her performance as the character, Shin received favorable reviews for her outstanding emotional expression and captivating acting.
+In 2025, Shin was cast in the historical coming-of-age romance drama A Hundred Memories, which aired on JTBC from September 13, to October 19, 2025.
+On December 12, 2025, NPIO announced that Shin had renewed her contract with the agency.

+In June 1 2026, Shin was cast in the medical rom-com drama Doctor on the Edge which aired on Genie TV and released on Disney+.

+Public image

+Since her debut role as Do Hana in the 2018 web drama A-Teen, Shin has been called "Jun Ji-hyun of Teenagers" which landed her the monicker "Nation's First Love".
+Shin has also been praised for her versatility, transitioning between bright, youthful roles and dark, emotionally intense characters and as a performer who acts "as if writing poetry".

+Shin has been referred to in Korean media as part of the "MZ Troika" alongside fellow actresses Go Youn-jung and Han So-hee.
+The title of actress troika has historically been used by Korean media to refer to the representative actresses of the generation, such as with Song Hye-kyo, Jun Ji-hyun, and Kim Tae-hee of the 2000s.
+In naming Shin, The Chosun Ilbo referred to Shin as a "rising star" who garnered attention due to her villainous turn in The Glory.